Djokovic's temper flares up as he leaves Tokyo empty-handed

 Both Djokovic and Carreño Busta put ice bags on their necks during changeovers.
 Djokovic also grabbed a rubber tube blowing cool air and stuck it up his shirt.

+In the women's tournament, Belinda Bencic won gold in singles and could add another in doubles.

-Later, Belinda Bencic of Switzerland will play Marketa Vondrousova of the Czech Republic in the women’s singles gold-medal match.
+The 12th-ranked Bencic beat Marketa Vondrousova of the Czech Republic 7-5, 2-6, 6-3 for the first major title of her career.

+Bencic and Swiss partner Viktorija Golubic will face the top-seeded Czech team of Barbora Krejcikova and Katerina Siniakova in the doubles final on Sunday.

+Elina Svitolina of Ukraine won the bronze by rallying past Elena Rybakina of Kazakhstan 1-6, 7-6 (5), 6-4.
+It's been a memorable month for Svitolina, who got married to French player Gael Monfils two weeks ago.

 Carreño Busta will have to wait until Sunday to be awarded his bronze medal, after Zverev takes on Russian player Karen Khachanov in the men’s final.
 That, of course, was the match that Djokovic came expecting to play in.